Numbness & Tingling

 • Image-guided injections (when appropriate)

-• Home program to reduce flare-ups and build consistency
+• Home program to reduce flare-ups and improve consistency

 Home Care & Quick Relief

-• Ice for 10–15 minutes at a time during flare-ups
+• Ice for 10–15 minutes at a time, especially during flare-ups

 • Not always.
 It can come from nerve root irritation, peripheral neuropathy, nerve entrapment (like carpal tunnel), or other causes.
 Evaluation helps pinpoint the source.